seejwy/skapi-doc/database-advanced/README.md

 })
 ```

-Users can also unsubscribe from all groups by passing the `'*'` wildcard character in the group parameter:
+Users can also unsubscribe from all groups by passing the `'*'` wildcard character in the group parameter.

 ```js
 // User 'B'